radekkozak/letter/README.md

 ### Running automatically with Letter Template (easiest and recommeded way)

 You can receive your daily readings with Letter automatically by using this [Letter Template](https://github.com/radekkozak/letter-template).
-Just click **"Use this template"** button, set up required env variables and you're good to go.
-You can also adjust template to your liking.
+Just set up required environment variables and you're good to go.
+You can also adjust newsletter look to your liking.

 ### Running standalone on your server or local machine